 As a Growing metropolitan city, it’s developing and expanding faster than ever before.

 This has eventually been increasing the real-estate prices in and around Bengaluru.
-The city many Approved/Developed Layouts done by BDA, BMRDA, BBMP, GRAM PANCHAYAT, KIDB, and other planning authorities.
+The city has many Approved/Developed Layouts done by BDA, BMRDA, BBMP, GRAM PANCHAYAT, KIDB, and other planning authorities.

 One can come across different Plot or Site dimensions in Bangalore, such as 20×30 30×40 30×50 40×60 40×40 50×80; other than these dimensions, one also comes across odd Corner sites and revenue sites with odd dimensions.
 Based on these, we have given the different possibilities of developing house designs along with the cost factor.